 Mellers is a unique and extraordinary school.
 The governing body has a vision for exceptional progress for all children, irrespective of starting point, through inspirational teaching and leadership.
-Children will be enabled to be resilient learners, in a culture where there is no stereotyping of expectations, and a safe, nurturing environment.
+Children will be enabled to be resilient learners in a culture where there is no stereotyping of expectations and in a safe, nurturing environment.

 Please find below details of how our governing body is structured, including the names, categories, responsibilities and terms of appointment for each governor.
 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

 The governors’ blog lets you know what our very active governing body has been doing, and how the members of the governing body have been involved in ensuring Mellers goes from strength to strength.
 You can find it on the home page of this website.

 The school governing body consists of the following:

 In addition, the governing body must elect a chair and vice chair.
 You can contact the Chair of Governors by email at firstname.lastname@example.org or through the school office.

 Please see the table attached here for details of our governing body

 The governing body has general responsibility for the conduct of the school with a view to promoting high standards of educational achievement

 •Setting appropriate targets for pupil achievement at Key Stages 2, 3 and 4